sandialabs/pecos/documentation/qc_tests.rst

 * Data column (default = None, which indicates that all columns are used)

-* Size of the moving window used to normalize the data (default = 3600 seconds)
+* Size of the moving window used to normalize the data (default = None).
+Note that when the window is set to None, the mean and standard deviation of the entire data set is used to normalize the data.

 * Flag indicating if the absolute value of the normalize data is used in the test (default = True)